Bkhzod/otto-group-product-classification-challenge/README.md

-# otto-group-product-classification-challenge
+ # Otto group product classification
-The task was to predict by 93 features which of the 9 classes the product belongs to
+ ##  The task was to predict by 93 features which of the 9 classes the product belongs to